-As set out in the SEND Code of Practice, when teaching these subjects to those pupils with SEND Colchester High School is mindful of preparing pupils for adulthood.
+As set out in the SEND code of practice, when teaching these subjects to those with SEND, Colchester Prep & High School is mindful of preparing students for adulthood.

-Colchester High School is aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
-Relationships Education and RSE can also be particularly important subjects for some pupils; for example those with Social, Emotional and Mental Health needs or learning disabilities.
+Colchester Prep & High School is aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
+Relationships Education and RSE can also be particularly important subjects for some pupils; for example, those with Social, Emotional and Mental Health needs or learning disabilities.
 Such factors will be taken into consideration in designing and teaching these subjects.